This paper is a draft, please do not reproduce without authorization.

 4.3- Sex addiction

-It is tempting to suggest that being human is being as powerless over the forces of sexuality as one is over the need to breathe or over weather cycles.
-This does not, however, exempt mankind from practising powerlessness management in this area just as it has done in other areas.
-Umbrellas are a sensible answer to the unescapable reality of rain.
+It is fairly obvious that being human is being as powerless over the forces of sexual drive as over the need to breathe or the weather cycles.
+This does not, however, exempt mankind from practising powerlessness management in this area just as in other areas.
+Umbrellas are a sensible answer to the reality of rain.
 The difference between "addiction" and "healthy practice" always lies in the inner reality of each individual.
 A characteristic of addiction is that this reality is always concealed under a thick cloak of denial, personal and collective.
 As William Blake puts it in "Proverbs of Hell": "A fool sees not the same tree that a wise man sees".

 to Top of page